 Also worth noting on the NYWB was electric locomotive No. 701, a steeplecab originally built by Baldwin Westinghouse in 1911.
 It was originally numbered 01, then 301, then 701 and worked what little freight there was on the line.
 Joining it were four flat cars, a caboose, and a boxcar that basically filled in the NYWB's freight fleet, with boxcar No. 5 noted as having a pantograph mounted on its roof to power the transformer that ran the electrical tools within the car.

-the New Haven as No. 0224 by 1944, but was scrapped at an unknown date.
+The NYOB's sole electric locomotive and work-boxcar No. 5.
+The locomotive later served under the New Haven as No. 0224 by 1944, but was scrapped at an unknown date.

 (NYWBRY.com)